-In order to study and characterize user behavior in a 3D VE through the virtual camera, we selected several visual attention measures employed by Gibbs et al. [9].
+In order to study and characterize user behavior in a 3D VE through the virtual camera, we selected several visual attention measures employed by Gibbs et al. [19].
 The measures selected are expressed by the number of fixations, fixation duration, and gaze duration.
 We also introduced new measures to give more information about how the user performs an effective search task in our 3D VE.
 The measures that we added are expressed by: the number of gazes, the number of movements, the movement duration, the sum total duration of all fixations per task, the sum total duration of all gazes per task, the sum total of all movements per task, and the total duration of each task.

-Our goal was to examine the FOV effect of the virtual camera on user behavior, and to determine the minimum FOV that allows the user to perform an effective search task in a 3D VE.
+The principal motivation of this work is to build a novel method for non invasive study and characterization of user behavior in 3D VE (e.g., Le village aux Oiseaux), in order to show how users interact within 3D VE with a small FOV (Field of View).
+Our goal was to examine the FOV effect of the virtual camera on user behavior, and to determine the minimum FOV that allows the user to perform an effective search task in a 3D VE [1].
 FOV size is very important for rapid extraction and identification of information in a 3D VE.
 The effective search task, in the context of our experiment, consists of a simple navigation within the 3D VE for the purpose of finding all objects (e.g., hidden buttons distributed around the VE) using: the least possible number of fixations and the shortest fixation duration; the least possible number of gazes and the shortest gaze duration; the least possible number of movements and the shortest movement duration; the shortest sum total duration of all fixations per task; the shortest sum total duration of all gazes per task; the shortest sum total duration of all movements per task; and the shortest total duration of each task.
 Our results provide information that can be of benefit to game designers, allowing them to improve gameplay, manage the difficulty of game environments, and optimize the distribution of visual resources.

 III.
-OUR EXPERIMENT
+EXPERIMENT

 Gibbs et al. used an eye tracking system to determine whether ocular behavior differs between newspaper websites and TV-oriented websites.
 They used several visual attention measures to test ocular behavior, such as: number of fixations, fixation duration, and gaze duration.
 Within the contest of FPS video games, our research uses these measures employed by Gibbs et al., as well as our own measures to analyze user behavior, using the VE's virtual camera instead an eye tracker.
-The aim of our experiment is to determine the minimum FOV that permits the user to perform an effective search task in a 3D VE, and to generate information for game designers to help them manage and adapt the difficulty of a 3D VE according to user behavior.
+The aim of our experiment is to determine the minimum FOV that permits the user to perform an effective search task in a 3D VE, and to generate knowledge for game designers that can help them manage and adapt the difficulty of a 3D VE according to user behavior [1].